masom/lhm_php/README.md

 This is a PHP port of https://github.com/soundcloud/lhm . lhm_php supports primary keys with a name other than `id`.

 Version 0.4.0 is considered "production-ready".
-It is in use at PopKey.co to migrate thousands of records.
+It is in use at PopKey.co to migrate millions of records.

 ### TODO
 - [x] [SqlHelper] Support column renames